Anudha/stereo-proj/README.md

 * Draw a specific plane or a set of equivalent planes
 * Click and find poles/directions
 * Select the number of poles/directions to draw
-* Rotate the crystal around x,y and z directions
+* Rotate the crystal around x,y and z fixed directions
 * Calculate interplanar spacing dhkl, angles between directions/planes
 * Plot iso-Schmid factor lines for a given plane, and calculate Schmid factor
 * Draw the apparent variation of a plane width with tilt angle